-Fringe Benefits are calculated at the rate of 27.6% for the PI and faculty guest speaker, and 24.9% for the Project Coordinator and Project Assistant.
+Fringe Benefits are calculated at the rate of 27% for the PI and faculty guest speaker, and 24% for the Project Coordinator and Project Assistant.
+These are Boston University's negotiated rates per the agreement with DHHS dated June 26, 2015.